Demand forecast in supply chain

 Paper V: L. You, D. Yuan, L. Lei, S. Sun, S. Chatzinotas, and B. Ottersten, “Resource Optimization with Load Coupling in Multi-cell NOMA”, IEEE Transactions on Wireless Communications, vol 17, no. 7, 2018.

-Paper VI: L. You and D. Yuan, “A Note on Decoding Order in Optimizing Multi-Cell NOMA”, submitted to IEEE Transactions on Wireless Communications.
+Paper VI: L. You and D. Yuan, “A Note on Decoding Order in User Grouping and Power Optimization for Multi-Cell NOMA with Load Coupling”, IEEE Transactions on Wireless Communications, vol. 20, no. 1, 2021

 Paper I addresses the question of how network planning and coordination may increase the efficiency of spectrum usage, by jointly optimizing user association and resource allocation with coordinated multipoint (CoMP) transmission.
 Paper II investigates the potential of relay cooperation with CoMP for energy saving.
 As an extension to Papers I and II, Paper III studies the capacity maximization for any target group of users, keeping the quality-of-service (QoS) of other users being strictly met.
 Paper IV provides a general framework and a series of theoretical analysis for algorithmically enabling resource optimization in multi-cell non-orthogonal multiple access (NOMA) with load coupling, where users are allowed to group together for sharing time-frequency resource by successive interference cancellation (SIC).
 Under this framework, Paper V thoroughly explores the potential of NOMA networks, by achieving globally optimal resource usage efficiency with a mild condition, in terms of power allocation, user pair selection, and time-frequency resource allocation.
 Finally, Paper VI, serving as a complementary note, overcomes a key obstacle in analyzing load coupling convergence in NOMA networks.